ndaniels/cluster-barcodes/Readme.md

 a set of samples with identical barcodes.
 Nodes with ambiguous (containing 'X' or 'N') barcodes are colored red.
 Barcodes with >1 'N' or >5 ('X' + 'N') are dropped.
-Edges are drawn between nodes whose barcodes have a Hamming distance of exactly 1 ('N' and 'X' entries do not count towards Hamming distance).
+Edges are drawn between nodes whose barcodes have a Hamming distance of exactly 1 ('N' and 'X' entries *do* count towards Hamming distance).

 Usage: `cluster-barcodes input.txt output.dot`